 However, it is important to consult a doctor before starting combined oral contraceptive treatment.
 This is because oral contraceptives pose risks.

 Older COCs that contained high doses of ethinyl estradiol resulted in more side effects when compared to newer ones, which contain lower doses.
 High-dose COCs were associated with higher incidence of heart disease, and the introduction of low-dose COCs has reduced this risk.
 Healthy women who do not smoke and who use a COC with less than 50 micrograms of estrogen are not at increased risk of heart disease.
 However, women who do not fall into the "healthy, non-smoking" category are more susceptible to heart disease when taking a COC.
 Risk factors for heart disease when taking COCs include age over 35, smoking 15 or more cigarettes a day, high blood pressure, cholesterol problems, diabetes, and obesity.4

-Venous thromboembolism (VTE) is a blood clot in the veins that can be life threatening.
+Venous thromboembolism is a blood clot in the veins that can be life threatening.
 This risk when taking COCs is dependent on the dose of estrogen, with higher amounts of estrogen increasing the risk.
 Also, notably, some studies reported that newer progestins such as drospirenone increase the risk of VTE.
-To minimize this risk, experts advise that women take newer COCs that contain norgestrel, levonoregestrel, or norgestimate.
+To minimize this risk, experts advise that women take newer COCs that contain norgestrel, levonorgestrel, or norgestimate.
 Other risk factors for VTE include age, obesity, smoking, immobilization (for example, being in a cast), and certain blood-clotting diseases.
 People with blood-clotting diseases should not take COCs.4

 Stroke is listed as a risk when taking COCs.
 The degree of risk is unclear, but it is low in young, healthy women taking COCs.4

 There is some evidence that COCs can increase the risk of breast and cervical cancers.
 However, the evidence for this is controversial and limited.
 Any increased risk for either of these cancers is reduced upon stopping the pills and is eliminated 10 years after stopping the pills.4